13 Observational Design

 Let’s redefine \(\pi_i\) as a propensity score.
 In general, the probability of treatment may depend on both observed covariates and unobserved covariates, and perhaps even the potential outcomes \(C_i(Z_i)\), so let’s include all of those.

-Definition 13.1 (Propensity score) In an observational study with treatment \(Z_i\), observed covariates \(X_i\), unobserved covariates \(U_i\), and potential outcomes \(C_i\), the propensity scores are the values \[ \pi_i = \Pr(Z_i = 1 \mid X_i = x_i, Z_i = z_i, C_i(0), C_i(1)). \] We interpret them as the propensity to receive the treatment (\(Z_i = 1\)) given all the factors that may influence it.
+Definition 13.1 (Propensity score) In an observational study with treatment binary \(Z_i\), observed covariates \(X_i\), unobserved covariates \(U_i\), and potential outcomes \(C_i\), the propensity scores are the values \[ \pi_i = \Pr(Z_i = 1 \mid X_i = x_i, U_i = u_i, C_i(0), C_i(1)). \] We interpret them as the propensity to receive the treatment (\(Z_i = 1\)) given all the factors that may influence it.

 We can think of the propensity scores as summarizing all the information (contained in the covariates) relevant to whether or not you receive the treatment.
 TODO show concretely that these are sufficient to estimate the causal effect from the observed data

-Definition 13.2 (Strong ignorability) If the propensity score (Definition 13.1) can be written as \[ \pi_i = \Pr(Z_i = 1 \mid X_i = x_i), \] without unobserved confounders or potential outcomes, if \(0 < \pi_i < 1\) for all \(i\), and if the treatment assignments are conditionally independent given \(X\), we can say the treatment assignment is strongly ignorable given the observed covariates \(X\).
+Definition 13.2 (Strong ignorability) If the propensity score (Definition 13.1) can be written as \[ \pi_i = \Pr(Z_i = 1 \mid X_i = x_i), \] without unobserved confounders or potential outcomes, if \(0 < \pi_i < 1\) for all \(i\), and if the treatment assignments are conditionally independent given \(X\), we say the treatment assignment is strongly ignorable given the observed covariates \(X\).

 As we will see below, if the treatment assignments are strongly ignorable, we can simply perform matching: match up two units with \(Z_i = 0\) and \(Z_i = 1\) whose values of \(X\) are nearly identical.
 Their difference in response should estimate the causal effect.
+This is exactly how estimation is done in, say, a blocked experiment, where we compare treatments within levels of our blocks.

 We can’t test strong ignorability from the observed data, as we can’t test the association between \(Z_i\) and unobserved data without observing it.
 Judging whether it holds depends on your understanding of the assignment mechanism.
+(Which is why designed experiments are so useful!)

 Regardless of whether the strong ignorability assumption holds, the propensity score based on the observed covariates summarizes all the information about them that is relevant to assignment.